arturmpinho/Dusty-Lantern/testing.md

 #### User Stories
 * I want to see my outstanding auctions
-When the user goes to his/hers dashboard/profile page, he/she is confrontated with the pending payments table.
+When the user goes to his/hers dashboard/profile page, he/she is confronted with the pending payments table.
 If auctions are outstanding, they will be displayed in that table, if not the table displays a cheering message that no outstanding payments are available.

 This user story is tackled perfectly in this approach.

 * I want to see my history of won auctions
 On the same line as the previous point, the user is also shown a table with the summary of all the auctions that he/she won.
-This table not only meets but exceededs the user story, giving the usert he option to see the full details of the won aution.
+This table not only meets but exceeds the user story, giving the user the option to see the full details of the won auction.

 ## Auctions Management (for store owners)
 ### Responsiveness
 #### Tested on:
 * Devices: Acer Spin, MacBook Pro, iPhone8, iPhone11, iPhone12 mini and iPad
-* Broweser: Google Chrome, Firefox, Opera and Safari
+* Browser: Google Chrome, Firefox, Opera and Safari

 #### Tested for:
 * Data tables for auctions/products